chrisphu/BlazorPersonalWebsite/README.md

 # Blazor personal website

+> [!warning]
+> I created a new single page app as my personal website using a React + TypeScript + Vite template from Webstorm.
+That new repo is not currently public.

-This is the static [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) web app that serves as my website at https://www.chrisphu.com.
+This is a static [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) web app that serves as my website at https://www.chrisphu.com.
 It utilizes [Tailwind CSS](https://tailwindcss.com).

 ## Notes

+- On 20 February 2026, I completed moving all content from this app over to a new React + TypeScript + Vite single page app.
+This move was motivated by Blazor unfortunately being quite slow.
+Attempting to load my Blazor web app while on mobile data took just long enough that visitors might assume the URL doesn't actually lead anywhere.
+- On 29 April 2025, I started a new Blazor WebAssembly app from template because of the issues below.
+I migrated all the content over and it seems to be working fine now.
+Downside is that the template ([Blazor's own quick start](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create)) starts on .NET 7.0.
+A few miserable trial-and-error upgrades/downgrades later and I resolved just to stick with .NET 7.0 for now.
+I'll have to revisit this in the future.
 - On 28 April 2025, I started updating my website again after having not done so for about six months.
 Although the build preview worked fine, the app had a new error (below) when deployed.
 For anyone Googling issues in the future and stumbling across this note: sorry, I didn't figure out how to fix it.
 As far as I can tell, some package update broke something, but various trial-and-error upgrades/downgrades didn't resolve my issues.

 ```